young children flourish with gentle guidance and the freedom to work at their own pace.

 Classroom Configuration

-Our Early Childhood Campus (ECC) features four multi-age classrooms, each led by one head teacher and two assistant teachers.
+Our Early Childhood Campus (ECC) features a small 2 year old classroom, and three multi-age classrooms each led by one head teacher and two associate teachers.
+Our Transitional Kindergarten has a lead teacher and an associate teacher.
 Our early childhood faculty understand Montessori practices deeply.
 Reggio Emilia ideas, which encompass artistic expression, emergent interests, home/school connection, and documentation, further inform each day’s learning activities.

 Each child plays the roles of teacher and learner, progressing socially, emotionally, and intellectually on a path to kindergarten readiness.